 April 11-13, 2019

-Begun this year in conjunction with the 150th year of women obtaining degrees at the University of Wisconsin-Madison, the Wisconsin Womxn Lead Gala will be an annual event to celebrate student leadership.
+Begun in 2019 in conjunction with the 150th year of women obtaining degrees at the University of Wisconsin-Madison, the Wisconsin Womxn Lead Gala will be an annual event to celebrate student leadership.

 April 3, 2019

 4W was honored to host a film screening and discussion of Irioweniasi: El Hilo de la Luna (The Thread of the Moon), as part of the 4W STREETS of Hope II Forum on Human Trafficking in the Context …

 June 22nd marked the 150th anniversary of the first 6 women to graduate from UW in 1869.
 In commemoration of this special anniversary, Babcock Dairy helped us create a feature ice cream flavor, a delicious mix of vanilla, strawberry, and caramel called "150th Anniversberry!"

 The 2019 celebration of International Women's Day: Better the Balance, Better the World celebrated women from all walks of life and highlighted and reflected on the work of those who have been engaged in improving conditions for women locally, nationally, and internationally.

 2018 4W Summit on Women, Gender, and Wellbeing

 2018 4W Summit on Women, Gender and Wellbeing, with the theme of Our Bodies, Our Earth: Gender, Violence, and Peacemaking